JustinvdLee/myLibs/README.md

 ```

 ### Project Structure and naming convention
-This chapter shows the layout and naming convention of this repository:
+This chapter shows the layout and naming convention of this repository.
+It is advised to follow this, in order to keep everything working smooth.
 ```text
 repo root
 |- CMakeLists.txt